- Personal Injury Lawyer

 medical care.
 Many times a person does not even begin to feel the effects of an accident until DAYS afterward.
 Accepting a sum of money and signing a binding release before you know your damages could be detrimental, but it happens all the time.
 Shannon Kmatz, a former claims adjuster for Allstate, told CNN that she would offer as little as $50 dollars in some cases.
 Poor people would take it, she said, fearing that if they didn’t, they’d get nothing at all.
 Once you have signed a binding release, you cannot go back and ask for more money.

 Insurance adjusters will be the first to tell you that an attorney will only cost you money and take all of your potential settlement.
 But when an insurance company tells you not to hire an attorney it is for one reason: to save the insurance company money.
 They realize that claims settle for greater amounts when clients are represented by counsel.
 In addition, attorneys will take your personal injury claim case on a lien basis, so while you will have to pay a percentage of your recovery, you are typically not spending anything on the case until it settles, so an attorney does not cost the client more.
-Furthermore, insurance companies know that you have probably never placed value on a personal injury claim and have never negotiated on your own.
+Furthermore, personal injury and insurance companies know that you have probably never placed value on a personal injury claim and have never negotiated on your own.
 This does not put you on a level playing field, and they know this.

 Insurance companies are notorious for trying to make a legitimately injured person appear healthy.
 If you drive your kids to school, drag your garbage can to the curb, or do some yard work, this does not mean that you are not going to be in pain later as a result.
 Many injured people have to continue to conduct their normal activities, even while injured, and these normal activities can appear detrimental if skewed by an adjuster.
 Therefore you almost have to assume that you will be under surveillance at some point if you have suffered a significant injury.
 Adjusters hire investigators to photograph injury victims in hopes of catching them doing something inconsistent with their injuries.